Future-House/ldp/README.md

 ## Agent

-An agent is something that interacts with an environment (defined in our other package [Aviary](https://github.com/Future-House/aviary/)).
+An agent is something that interacts with an environment (defined in our other GitHub repo [Future-House/aviary](https://github.com/Future-House/aviary)).

 An agent uses tools in response to observations, which are just natural language observations.
 An agent has two functions: